megacorvega/modl/README.md

 # modrinthdl
-Downloads the most recent version of Minecraft Mods from modrinth.
+This program allows you auto update mods from Modrinth based on a modlist you define.
+Everything is run from the 'modrinthdl' shell script included in this repo.

 ## INSTRUCTIONS

- 1. Place this python script and project.txt file in your mods folder
+ 1. Clone this repo directly to your mods folder
- 2. Add desired Modrinth project IDs to the 'projects.txt' file.
-(One ID per line)
- 3. Run python script
+ 2. Project ids can be added / removed using the commands './modrinthdl -a' and './modrinthdl -s'
+ 3. Run './modrinthdl -u' to download mods, and move them to the top level of the 'mods' folder

+ NOTES:

- NOTE: This will download the most recent version of the mod, and does not filter for desired Minecraft version.
+ - This will download the most recent version of the mod, and does not filter for desired Minecraft version.